-In this review, I look at Etihad’s Business Class product on the A380 from Abu Dhabi to London Heathrow.
+In this review, I look at Etihad's Business Class product on the A380 from Abu Dhabi to London Heathrow.
 This was, in fact, the second leg of a two-part Etihad journey that started in Hong Kong.
-You can also read my review of the Hong Kong to Abu Dhabi in Etihad Business Class.
+You can also read our review of the Hong Kong to Abu Dhabi in Etihad Business Class.

 You can read all my Etihad flight reviews in Business Class to get a clearer picture of the product.
 Etihad and Qatar are definitely the best Middle Eastern airlines to fly on, with Emirates coming in third.
-To find out more read my comparison of Etihad vs. Emirates vs. Qatar Airways.
+To find out more read our comparison of Etihad vs. Emirates vs. Qatar Airways.

 Business Class gave us priority check-in and boarding at Abu Dhabi, a relief with 480 people waiting to board.
 First Class & Business Class is boarded on the Upper deck, making you feel very superior until you see the cabin, divided into 2 sections, with 9 First Class seats and a huge 70 Business Class seats.
 The seats are in a dovetail design, with forward and rear seats offering increased personal space.
 The 22 inch wide seats are very comfortable, and you can put your feet up in a “hole” where your feet go when the seat is converted to a bed.
 The seat converts to a comfortable, fully flat bed of 6’8”.
 Seats on the aisle have a small sliding privacy screen, and there is concealed storage, a meal table, and a separate side table for personal belongings and laptops when dining or sleeping.
 There are personal lights (rather low level), water bottle, .socks, amenity bag with nice lip salve and face cream, 15.4” touch screen TV, and magazines.
 There is also a lobby area between Business and First Class which has comfortable seating for 6 guests and is fitted with seatbelts, power supply, and connectivity points.
 We were at the front, and I did not see this being used.
 I personally didn’t like the luggage compartment, which was very small and hung down head-high above the seating area when opened.